Robert Bello, Esq.

-Always seeking to level the playing field for tenants and buyers, Rob worked closely with Hughes Marino President and CEO Jason Hughes to help get SB 1171 passed into law.
+Always seeking to level the playing field for tenants and buyers, Rob worked closely with Hughes Marino Chairman and CEO Jason Hughes to help get SB 1171 passed into law.
 This legislation, which went into effect on January 1, 2015, helps to protect tenants and buyers throughout California by extending dual-agent and fiduciary duty disclosures that already existed for residential transactions into commercial transactions.
 Commercial brokers must now provide and receive written, informed consent from their clients on these topics, thereby educating tenants and buyers and making them aware when their brokers have a conflict of interest.

 Before joining Hughes Marino, Rob handled complex real estate litigation involving multi-party investors/developers, contracts, and the sale or transfer of real estate projects.
 He helped businesses defend claims of wrongful termination, discrimination, and harassment, while also working closely with management to prevent employment issues from escalating into litigation.
 Of note, Rob helped secure a precedent-setting opinion in California wrongful termination cases.
 Rob has also practiced at one of the leading plaintiff’s firms and one of the largest defense firms in California.
 He is admitted to practice in California, Illinois, and the United States District Court, Southern District of California.